TravelModellingGroup/Documentation/tmg-documentation/1.6/tmgtoolbox_aimsun/Tools/InputOutput/ImportTransitSchedule.md

 ## Overview

-ImportTransitSchedule tool is responsible for adding the transit schedule across the transit lines previously added by the tool ImportTransitNetwork
+The ImportTransitSchedule tool is responsible for adding the transit schedule across the transit lines previously added by the tool ImportTransitNetwork.

 ## Parameters